 Rosa

 Hi Anna, white whole wheat flour is not as heavy as all purpose whole wheat flour.
-And yes, the whole wheat option is a little denser than the white flour option.
-There is a side by side photo of the two options in the post so you can compare.
-Enjoy!
+But yes, whole wheat will make it denser than white flour.

 Anna